lathoub/express/README.md

 # express for ESP32 using Arduino IDE
 Fast, unopinionated, (subset of a) minimalist web framework for Arduino

-Currently only for ESP32 connected to a W5500 over SPI.

 ## Getting started

 ### Hello world example